Building Languages to Solve Problems

 A pattern matching and term rewriting library for Python.
 Define rewrite rules with intuitive DSL syntax and apply them to transform symbolic expressions.

-Explore project →When a problem is complex enough, the solution is often to build a language for that problem.
+Explore project →When a problem is complex enough, the right move is to build a language for that problem.
 SICP's most powerful idea.

 27 image commands, one constraint: read JSON, write JSON.
 The closure property as a generative design principle.

-How iterators reduce the N×M algorithm-container problem to N+M by interposing an abstraction layer, following Stepanov's generic programming approach.
+Iterators reduce the NxM algorithm-container problem to N+M by interposing an abstraction layer, following Stepanov's generic programming approach.

-An R package for treating probability distributions as first-class algebraic objects that compose through standard operations.
+An R package that treats probability distributions as algebraic objects.
+They compose through standard operations.
+The algebra preserves distributional structure.

-A modern C++20 library for compositional online data reductions with numerically stable algorithms and algebraic composition.
+A C++20 library for composing online statistical accumulators with numerically stable algorithms and algebraic composition.

-A production-ready implementation of relational algebra for JSONL data with full support for nested structures. jsonl-algebra brings dotsuite's dotrelate concepts to production with streaming operations, schema inference, and composable pipelines.
+A command-line implementation of relational algebra for JSONL data with full support for nested structures, schema inference, and composable pipelines.

-An R package where solvers are first-class functions that compose through chaining, racing, and restarts.
+An R package where optimization solvers are first-class functions that compose through chaining, racing, and restarts.

-Introducing rerum - a Python library for symbolic computation with a readable DSL, powerful pattern matching, and a security-conscious architecture that separates rules from computation.
+A Python library for symbolic computation with a readable DSL, pattern matching, and a security model that separates rules from computation.